What is this all about?

 View our Collaboration and Partnership Standards.

-We know every great journey starts with a first step so we feel it’s important to get to work right away!
+We know the greatest journeys start with a first step so we have got to work right away!

 Our Aims are as follows:

-1. Bring our experience, networks and knowledge to contribute to and positively influence the work of British values and community cohesion across the United Kingdom.
+- Bring our experience, reach, networks and knowledge to contribute to and positively influence the work of community cohesion policy and practice across the United Kingdom.

-3. Apply our experience and knowledge to Publicise and disseminate literature, research, and relevant publications through social platforms, events and collaboration,that will promote community cohesion and tolerance.
+- Apply our experience and knowledge to Publicise and disseminate literature, research, relevant publications through social, local, national and European platforms or forums.
+We want to use these platforms to promote community cohesion and tolerance.

-4. Add weight to reframing the debate on community cohesion by commissioning, participating in research, projects, activities and workshops that puts community cohesion at the top of the public agenda.
+- Add weight to reframing the debate on community cohesion by commissioning, participating in research, projects, activities, forums and workshops that put community cohesion at the forefront.

 Our Outcomes are as follows:

-We believe any person, group or entity that wishes to work towards building a cohesive society needs to firstly have a good understanding of the academic disciplines of sociology and social capital and be able to demonstrate that their work is guided by them.
-We believe tying all our work to this evolving knowledge base ensures that we are able to deliver projects and activities to those that need it most and yield measured, tangible and empirical results.
-Furthermore, We take seriously Robert Putnam’s and Lewis Feildstein’s idea of bonding and bridging capital in understanding community isolation and integration.
-That’s why their theories play a central part in the Flowhesion foundation’s cycle of assessing, delivering and reviewing all the work that it undertakes.
+We believe people, groups and organisations working towards building cohesive societies should be guided by current research and ideas rooted in sociology, social capital and allied social sciences.
+Tying all our work to these evolving knowledge bases ensures that our work streams have tangible impact.
+For example, Putnam and Feldstein’s (2003) theory of bonding and bridging capital guide our understanding of community isolation and integration.
+Their theories influence the foundation’s cycle of co-designing, delivering and reviewing our programmes of work.
 Essentially, Bonding capital constitutes a ‘sociological superglue’ that creates strong in-group loyalty and allows members of a similar group, ethnicity, religion or identity to get on well together.
 This appears on the surface to be a positive trait, however such communities are symptomatic of having out-group antagonism i.e. fears, misunderstandings or suspicion of other communities.
-Furthermore to combat such detriment Putnam and Lewis advocate for the use of building more bridging capital; that is interaction between different socio-economic classes of society.
-Therefore bridging capital allows different communities to form more trusting, mutual and sustainable relationships.
+To combat such detriment Putnam and Feldstein (2003) advocate for activities that increase bridging capital; that is interaction between different socio-economic classes of society.
+Bridging capital allows different communities to form more trusting, mutual and sustainable relationships.
 The promotion of such activities are therefore encouraged.
-At the Flowhesion foundation we are always assessing the bonding and bridging capital impact of the work that we do.

 Read: The Casey Review